codedex-io/projects/README.md

 ## What stage of development are we in right now?

 Codédex Projects is live with **6** high-quality projects.
-Now that the MVP is out, our goal is to invite awesome content creators from the Codédex community to author one or two project tutorials since maintaining a resource of this type at-scale is only possible if it's open-sourced.
+Now that the MVP is out, our goal is to invite awesome content creators from the community to author one or two project tutorials since maintaining a resource of this type at-scale is only possible if it's open-sourced.
 That means we need your help, whether it's contributing, reviewing, or evangelizing!

 ### 📝 Content Team